ocmh/ocmh.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Experiments using NISQ devices
+  - Quantum state preparation
   - Ergodicity breaking in quantum dynamics
-  - Experiments using NISQ devices
-  - Nonlinear response

 # Education to show in About widget
 education: